 Saving Lives With the Power of Scientific Discovery.
 We make today’s discoveries possible of becoming tomorrow’s cures.

-Located on a 200-acre campus on the northwest side of San Antonio, Texas, Texas Biomed partners with hundreds of researchers and institutions around the world, targeting advances in the fight against infectious diseases impacting our communities around the world, including AIDS, TB, hepatitis, malaria, hemorrhagic fever viruses, parasitic infections and many other infectious diseases.
+Texas Biomed partners with hundreds of researchers and institutions around the world, targeting advances in the fight against infectious diseases impacting our communities around the world, including AIDS, TB, hepatitis, malaria, hemorrhagic fever viruses, parasitic infections and many other infectious diseases.
 We also study co-morbidities of infection and vulnerable populations, such as the very young and the elderly and those suffering from cardiovascular diseases and metabolic disorders.
-Its staff of more than 350 employees includes a multidisciplinary team of approximately 65+ doctoral-level scientists who lead more than 200 major research projects in the Institute’s three program areas of Disease Intervention & Prevention, Host Pathogen Interaction and Population Health, as well as the Southwest National Primate Research Center.
+Its staff of more than 350 employees includes a multidisciplinary team of approximately 65+ doctoral-level scientists who lead more than 200 major research projects in the Institute’s three program areas of Disease Intervention & Prevention, Host Pathogen Interaction and Population Health, as well as the Southwest National Primate Research Cent

 This is a full-time salaried (exempt) position.
-Texas Biomed business hours are Mondays through Fridays 8:00 a.m. to 5:00 p.m.
-Texas Biomed is committed to a drug-free workplace.
+Texas Biomed business hours are Mondays through Fridays - 8:00 a.m. to 5:00 p.m.
+Texas Biomedical Research Institute is committed to a drug-free workplace.
 Pre-employment drug screen is required.